 4th Street Bridge

 To get a great view of downtown skyline of Los Angeles, visit the 4th street bridge.
+This is a perfect location to capture long exposure shutter drags of the traffic below on the freeway and also on the bridge itself.
+See the example image below.

 The Flower Fields